-To welcome a new school into the Trust.
+To welcome new schools into the Trust.

 The Trust will continue its strategic development of its buildings in the coming year.
-There are significant plans to upgrade buildings and facilities across the Trust over the coming year.
+There are plans to continue to upgrade buildings and facilities across the Trust over the coming year.

 To identify and work with potential partners to grow the Trust so all schools can benefit from being part of a larger and more sustainable organisation.